Lionel-Wilson/Pagasa-Centre-Website/README.md

 To do:
 - integrate AWS RDS
-- Create login in a register feature
+- Create login and register feature
 - Use Youtube API to retrieve Church Preachings
 - Image & video upload feature FOR gallery page
 - Create Student page